Tim Robertson launched The Field Engineer community at the end of 2021.

 Here he shares his experience and what led him to the launch.

-Background and path to establishing a community for Field Engineers
+Background and path to establishing the community of The Field Engineer

 Could you give a brief summary of your career?